Nawabi Paneer Recipe (Restaurant-Style White Curry)

 For The Masala Paste

-Cashew Nuts – Cashew nuts make the gravy very rich and creamy.
-You can replace them with almonds, or melon seeds.
+• Cashew Nuts make the gravy very rich and creamy.
+You can replace them with almonds or melon seeds.
 If using almonds, then soak them in water for 30 minutes before blending.

-Others – You will also need onions, fresh coconut, ginger garlic paste, and green chillies.
+• Others – You will also need onions, fresh coconut, ginger-garlic paste, and green chilies.

 To Fry The Paneer

-Paneer (Indian Cottage Cheese) – You can either use homemade paneer or a store-bought one.
-If using store-bought paneer, soak it in a bowl of warm water for about 5 minutes, to make it soft.
+• Paneer (Indian Cottage Cheese) – You can use homemade paneer or store-bought.
+If using store-bought paneer, soak it in a bowl of warm water for about 5 minutes to soften it.

 For The Curry

-Ghee & Butter – The curry is made in a mixture of ghee and butter.
+• Ghee and Butter – This nawabi curry recipe is made in a mixture of ghee and butter.
+Ghee brings depth and a nutty aroma; butter adds a silky mouthfeel.

-If using fresh green peas, then boil them with a little sugar until they are tender.
-Adding a little sugar helps to retain their lovely green color.
-If using frozen peas, then just rinse and use.
+• Green peas – If using fresh green peas, boil them with a small amount of sugar until tender.
+Adding a little sugar helps them retain their lovely green color.
+If using frozen peas, simply rinse and use them.

-Kewra essence gives the curry a typical Mughlai flavor.
+• Kewra essence gives the curry a typical Mughlai flavor.
 Be very careful while using it.
-Just 2-3 drops os good enough.
+Just 2-3 drops are good enough.
 If added more, it can make the curry bitter.
 Replace it with rose water if it’s not available.

 Adding 1 tablespoon sugar or honey at the end balances the flavors really well.
 Try it too.

-You can also add some coconut milk at the end of cooking for a change in taste.
+You can also add some coconut milk at the end of cooking to change the taste.

 Make The Masala Paste

-Heat 1 tablespoon of vegetable oil in a pan over medium-high heat.
+Step 1: Heat 1 tablespoon of oil in a pan over medium-high heat.

 Oil heating in a pan.